skyplane-project/skyplane/README.md

 #   $ pip install "skyplane[azure]"
 #   $ pip install "skyplane[gcp]"
 #   $ pip install "skyplane[ibmcloud]"
+#   $ pip install "skyplane[scp]"
 #   $ pip install "skyplane[all]"
 ```

-Skyplane supports AWS, Azure, IBM and GCP.
+Skyplane supports AWS, Azure, IBM, SCP and GCP.
 You can install Skyplane with support for one or more of these clouds by specifying the corresponding extras.
 To install two out of three clouds, you can run `pip install "skyplane[aws,azure]"`.

 *GCP support on the M1 Mac*: If you are using an M1 Mac with the arm64 architecture and want to install GCP support for Skyplane, you will need to install as follows
 `GRPC_PYTHON_BUILD_SYSTEM_OPENSSL=1 GRPC_PYTHON_BUILD_SYSTEM_ZLIB=1 pip install "skyplane[aws,gcp]"`